 Why Texas?

-- World-class healthcare — Texas Medical Center (Houston), UT Southwestern (Dallas)
+- World-class healthcare — Texas Medical Center (Houston), UT Southwestern (Dallas), Methodist Health System

-- Diverse options — From Hill Country ranch-style to urban high-rises
+- Diverse care landscape — Hill Country ranch-style campuses to urban high-rise communities in Dallas and Houston

 Costs by Region